How my Fermentation Hobby Helps Me as a Software Engineer

 Fermenting has equipped me with mental models that translate directly to software development.
 I must understand the relationship between microorganisms, temperature, and pH levels influences fermentation.
 So I know to approach software development with a holistic perspective.
 It’s not just individual lines of code, but the entire ecosystem we must consider and reason about.
 We must think of potential interactions and dependencies far beyond our programs to prevent system-wide issues.
 Software engineering is not just about code.
 It’s about product requirements, people, marketing, and a long-term vision.
 Software just aligns us on the right track.
 Having that understanding puts everyday challenges in better context.

-My fermenting hobby has really made me understand why continuous learning is so important.
+Fermenting has taught me starkly why continuous learning is so important.
 In software development, failures carry a negative connotation.
-However, fermentation has taught me to view challenges as opportunities for improvement.
+But fermentation has taught me to view challenges as opportunities for improvement.
 When experiments go awry, they are not discarded as failures.
 Instead I think back to identify missteps, and apply those learnings to future projects.
 The goal is to improve in the next batch.
 This approach has made me appreciate continuous improvement.
+A call-out in a PR is not a failure or carelessness, it’s a step towards becoming a better engineer.

 Fermentation has its share of “mishaps.”
-Off-odors, unexpected textures, and even failed batches are all part of the learning process.
+Off-odors, unexpected textures, and even failed batches are all a sad part of the learning process.
 These “failures” provide important lessons and force me to change my process.
 Encountering bugs and errors is inevitable as a software engineer.
-Fermenting has instilled a ‘growth mindset’, I have begun seeing challenges as opportunities for learning and improvement.
+Fermenting has instilled a ‘growth mindset’ (of the right kind, not the contaminated mold kind either!)

 Ny journey with fermentation has taught me this: exploring diverse interests can bring unexpected benefits that improve and assist our professional lives.
 The patience cultivated through waiting for a perfectly aged rice beer, the analytical thinking sharpened from monitoring variables, and the adaptability developed from dealing with unknown issue in my hobby have translated into invaluable skills that make have made me a better software engineer.
-It doesn’t end with code.
+And it’s not even about code, or engineering.
 From baking sourdough to dancing, every exploration can equip us with different perspectives.
-I suggest you step outside your comfort zone, explore your passion, and internalize the benefits diverse interests.
-Your next great idea might be brewing in the most unexpected place!
+I suggest folks step outside their comfort zone, explore their passion, and enjoy the benefits of their interests.
+The next great idea might be brewing in the most unexpected place!

 1. Also a super-popular intro to fermentation by the great writer Sandor Katz.
 “The Art of Fermentation”